her0marodeur/awesome-free-cybersecurity/README.md

 - [Certified Secure](https://www.certifiedsecure.com/) (Cert) offers courses about cybersecurity.
 You have to work through the basic levels to take the more advanced exams.
 But it is pretty quick and comes with badges.
 - [MICS - Introduction to Cybersecurity](https://www.mosse-institute.com/certifications/mics-introduction-to-cyber-security.html) (Cert) Mossé provides an entry level certification for cybersecurity.
 The course is hands on, but submitting exercises is a bit annoying.

+## Hands On Labs
+- [TryHackMe](https://tryhackme.com/) (Cert) This website provides many hands on labs about different cybersecurity topics.
+They also have a lot of good courses combining theory and practice.
+Some more advanced courses may be paid only.
+- [Hack The Box](https://www.hackthebox.com/) (Cert) This website provides many hands on labs about different cybersecurity topics.
+They are not as guided as some of the TryHackMe courses, but have really good machines.
+Some more advanced courses may be paid only.
+- [VulnHUb](https://www.vulnhub.com/) They provide free to download vulnerable machines.

 ## Pentesting
 - [APISec UNiversity](https://www.apisecuniversity.com/) (Cert) Free couses about API pentesting and security.
 - [Ethical Hacking Essentials](https://codered.eccouncil.org/course/ethical-hacking-essentials?logged=false) (Cert) Fundamentals course about Ethical Hacking on EC-Councils Code Red.